reiritsu/reiritsu/README.md

 ••• dni

-proship . endo/supporter . terminally online . minors . system larpers
+proship/comship/whatever . endo/supporter . terminally online . minors . system larpers

 if you think did/osdd are quirky for fun disorders so you can rp as fictional characters fuck off and gws

+if youre a rei skin/are him/whatever and idk you dont randomly int with me i dont trust yall

-im not proship or comship i hoarded this url to say fuck you
+im not proship or comship if youre a reiritsuer: jump 🖤